 Operating while intoxicated (OWI) (also called "DUI") is illegal in Indiana regardless of whether the impairment is caused by marijuana, alcohol, or other intoxicating substances.
 But a driver can also be convicted of a per se OWI—regardless of the actual level of impairment—based on the chemical test results showing any amount of certain substances in the driver's system.
 This article explains what constitutes drugged driving and the penalties of a conviction.

-Indiana has two types for drug-related OWI (also called "driving under the influence of drugs" (DUID)): per se DUIDs and DUIDs based on impairment.
+Indiana has two types of drug-related OWI/DUI: per se DUIs and DUIs based on impairment.

-Per se DUID.
-To convict a driver for a per se DUID, the state need only show that the driver had a measurable amount of schedule I or II controlled substances in his or her body.
+To convict a driver for a per se drug DUI, the state needs only show that the driver had a measurable amount of schedule I or II controlled substances in his or her body.
 The list of qualifying substances includes marijuana, heroin, and medications like oxycodone.
-However, a driver who has a valid prescription for the drug in question and was using the drug as prescribed will have a legal defense to a per se DUID charge.

 An Indiana drugged driving offense is a class C misdemeanor and carries penalties identical to those for a drunk driving conviction.
 And a prior offense in the last seven years will result in a felony charge.